juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

 this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part2.ipynb and run each code using shift + enter.

+*Note: In case you run to a problem with running step2.ipynb on Windows, here is the step-by-step guide to install and fix transformers on Windows:

+Step 1: Activate Your Virtual Environment
+If you have already created a virtual environment, activate it.

+- For Windows Command Prompt (CMD):

+env\Scripts\activate

+- For Windows PowerShell:

+env\Scripts\Activate.ps1

+If PowerShell gives a security error:
+Run this command to allow scripts in PowerShell:

+Set-ExecutionPolicy Unrestricted -Scope Process

+Then, activate the environment again.

+Step 2: Upgrade pip and setuptools
+Old versions of pip and setuptools might cause issues when installing transformers.
+Upgrade them first:

+pip install --upgrade pip setuptools wheel

+Step 3: Install transformers, torch, and sentencepiece Now, install transformers and all required dependencies:

+pip install transformers torch sentencepiece

+If you have issues installing sentencepiece, try:

+pip install --no-cache-dir sentencepiece

+Step 4: Verify the Installation
+After installing, check if transformers is available:

+python -c "import transformers; print(transformers.__version__)" You should see an output like:

+4.49.0

 ## Explanation of Each Part